nokeeo/donald-pinckney.github.io/_posts/metal/2018-06-28-metal-intro-1.md

 ### Setting Up a MetalKit View
 Everything visual in `macOS` is represented by a *view*, which concretely is a subclass of `NSView`.
 We need a view in our window in which we can display the results of the Metal graphics rendering.
 Apple provides a prebuilt view just for this purpose, `MTKView`, which we will take advantage of.

 First, we need to add a `MTKView` to the window by modifying the Storyboard file, and then we need to configure it via code.
-Open `Main.storyboard`, select the root view of the view controller, and in the inspector panel change the class from `NSView` to `MTKView`.
+Open `Main.storyboard`, select the root view of the view controller, and in the inspector panel change the class from `NSView` to `MTKView`, as shown below.

-INSERT SCREENSHOT
+![Modifying the Storyboard][xcode2]

 Now to configure the `MTKView` we need to write some initialization code in the view controller, so open `ViewController.swift`.
 We will need access to the Metal framework, and the auxiliary MetalKit framework, so add these imports at the top: